Best Film for the Olympus OM-2n

 - Slide film 6-8 stops

 35mm film that comes in canisters is used by the Olympus OM-2n.
-It can also be described as 135 film, and it’s the best-selling type of film.
+35mm film can also be described as 135 film, and it is the most commonly used film format.

-The only other film format you are probably going to notice is 120 or 220 film that is used in medium format cameras}.
+The only other type of film you are likely to encounter is 120 or 220 film that is used with medium format cameras}.

-All new 35mm film offered for sale today has DX encoding on the canister.
-This allows electronically controlled cameras to automatically detect and set the ISO of the canister loaded into the camera.
+Almost all new 35mm film on the market currently has DX encoding.
+This enables electronically controlled cameras to detect and set the ISO of the film canister loaded into the camera.

-There are a few choices for where to have 35mm film processed.
-For a more comprehensive explanation of the options look at my article on Where to Get Film Developed.
+There are just a few possible choices for where to process film.
+For a more thorough explanation of the possible choices check out my article on Where to Develop Film.

-WARNING: Pharmacies and big box stores no longer develop film at the store.
-They send the film off to be developed by a 3rd party.
-Consequently, you won’t get your processed negatives back.
+WARNING: Pharmacies and big box stores do not develop film on location.
+They send the film off to be processed by a 3rd party.
+As a result, you will not be given your processed negatives back.